ichidera/github-profile/README.md

 ---

-## Philosophy
+## 🎯 Philosophy

-> Build software that remains useful after the excitement of new technology fades.
+> Build software that is useful, maintainable, and intentionally designed for the long run.

-I believe great software is simple on the surface, thoughtfully engineered underneath, and designed with long-term maintainability in mind.
+I focus on simplicity, thoughtful architecture, and systems that still matter after the next trend passes.

 ---

-## Featured Projects
+## 🌟 Featured Projects

 | Project      | Description                                           |
 | ------------ | ----------------------------------------------------- |